 Turn off email, text and social media alerts, software updates and other notifications that may pop up on the screen during the interview.
 Turn off programs that might interfere with the webcam, and close browser tabs.

 5. Be a well-prepared early bird

-Log in five or 10 minutes early so you can be calm and centered when the video interview begins.
-Print out your resume and have it nearby, along with the job description and any speaking points you want to hit or notes you’ve taken about the company or position.
-You won’t want to read from the pages, but having them handy can take away some stress.
+When the time for your interview approaches, log in five or 10 minutes early so you can be calm and centered when the video interview begins.
+Have your resume handy, along with the job description and any speaking points you want to hit or notes you’ve taken about the company or position.
+You won’t want to read directly from them, but having everything right there can take away some stress.

 Expect to field some common interview questions, including:

 - Why do you want to work here?

 - Why are you leaving your current job?

 6. Maintain good eye contact and body language

 It’s easier for your eyes to wander when the person you’re talking to isn’t in the room.
 Maintain virtual eye contact by looking directly into the camera instead of at the screen or at your own photo.
 Make sure your face is centered and try not to move around too much.
 Keep good posture, sitting with your back straight, feet on the ground and arms resting in your lap or on the desk.